Hangar-31/atlantamusicians.com/src/pages/about-our-local.md

         alt_text: Eric Ferguson
       - name: Mary Kenney
         title: Local Executive Board
-        text: The American Federation of Musicians has been an important part of my life since I first joined in 1978.
-I’m a free lance cellist and member of both the Opera and Ballet Orchestras, joining the Union Board in 1998.
-          I have actively participated in orchestra players committees, ROPA, CBA negotiations, modernizing our building and most recently, efforts of the Solidarity Team and Organizing Task Force.
-Through it all- management lockouts, picket lines, CBA negotiations, long fought for gains in pay and working conditions and some amazing performance opportunities, I remain committed to our shared objectives.
+        text: The American Federation of Musicians has been an important part of MARY KENNEY'S life since she first joined in 1978.
+She is a free lance cellist and member of both the Opera and Ballet Orchestras, joining the Union Board in 1998.She has actively participated in orchestra players committees, ROPA, CBA negotiations, modernizing our building and most recently, efforts of the Solidarity Team and Organizing Task Force.
+Through it all - management lockouts, picket lines, CBA negotiations, long fought for gains in pay and working conditions and some amazing performance opportunities, she has remained committed to our shared objectives.
         image: /assets/mary-kenney.jpg
         alt_text: Mary Kenney
 ---